What is a Grant of Letters of Administration

 After filing the application, you will need to file the further supporting documents.
 If your submissions are in order, the court may grant the application without a hearing.

-(If needed) Attend a probate hearing
+(If needed) Attend a hearing

 You may need to attend court in some cases, for example if your documents are incomplete.